-- You can also access the Aux. heat. submenu via the Settings (▷ page 188) menu. - ► Use the + or button on the steering wheel to select the desired switch-on time.

-Use the Timer off setting to deactivate automatic switch-on.

-Press the button on the steering wheel.
+- You can also access the Aux. heat. submenu via the Settings (▷ page 165) menu. - Use the + or button on the steering wheel to select the desired switch-on time.
+Use the Timer off setting to deactivate automatic switch-on. - Press the button on the steering wheel.
 The switch-on time is selected.
-The yellow indicator lamp in the selected button lights up.
+The yellow indicator lamp in the selected.
+The yellow